FelixTJDietrich/homepage/src/pages/posts/001-why-this-blog.md

 Mistakes cause me a lot of suffering.
 Making a public mistake and being seen as anything other than perfect led me to avoid life.
 This avoidance caused inexperienced, which in turn led to avoidance in a negative feedback loop.
 You can't be perfect from the get-go.
 Practice makes perfect, and failure leads to learning.

 Perfectionism gets in the way of learning and accomplishing.
-With a blog I’d become more active and comfortable with failing and making mistakes publicly.
+With a blog I’d become more comfortable with failing and making mistakes publicly.

 ### 2. Reducing shame